ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 Now you can change the Home Page to use the new layout.
 Edit Home and in the top bar select **Switch layout**.
 Choose the new layout called "Main section with sidebar on the right".
-The empty zones you defined in the template will be visible in the editor.
+The empty zones you defined in the template are visible in the editor.

 ![Select layout window](enterprise_tut_select_layout.png)